BtheGit/redux-redux/README.md

 ### Chapter 1: Gathering up state into one place

 Not everything we are going to do as we build our simplified version of Redux is going to seem essential.
 But hopefully it always seems clear.
 For the next step, we are going to collect all of our state into an object.
-Like good housekeeping, we're going to hide all of those global variables so they don't create a mess (global just means anything can access them - it doesn't necessarily seem like such a bad idea, it's certainly more convenient.
+Like good housekeeping, we're going to hide all of those global variables so they don't create a mess (global just means anything, anywhere in the program can access them - it doesn't necessarily seem like such a bad idea, it's certainly more convenient.
 But what happens when more than one thing has the same name?
 Either your program starts doing weird stuff or telling bad puns.
 Or both):

 ```javascript
 let ourState = {